corsonknowles/SoloAsana/README.md

 [heroku]: http://soloasana.herokuapp.com

 SoloAsana is a lean, sleek task management app.
-It began as a rapid deployment personal project, built in less than two weeks, powered by a Rails 5.1 backend with API endpoints.
+It began as a rapid deployment personal project, built in less than two weeks, powered by a modern Rails backend with API endpoints.
 SoloAsana delivers a React.js frontend using the Redux framework.
 The database fueling all this is PostgreSQL.